PrefectHQ/prefect/docs/migration_guide.md

 Let’s start by explicitly calling out what hasn’t changed:

 - The fundamental building blocks you are so familiar with: [tasks](../concepts/tasks/) and [flows](../concepts/flows/)
-- the main functionality of how Prefect orchestrates your flow runs and task runs, and provides observability into their execution [states](../concepts/states/)
+- The main functionality of how Prefect orchestrates your flow runs and task runs, and provides observability into their execution [states](../concepts/states/)
 - The ability to [run and inspect flow runs locally](https://discourse.prefect.io/t/how-can-i-inspect-the-flow-run-states-locally/81)
 - The [principles](https://medium.com/the-prefect-blog/your-code-will-fail-but-thats-ok-f0327a208dbe) of Prefect providing the coordination plane for your dataflows
 - The [hybrid execution model](https://medium.com/the-prefect-blog/the-prefect-hybrid-model-1b70c7fd296)